Skip to main content

 ||Logical Or Operator evaluates set of boolean operands and returns true if any of the operands are true.
 Otherwise it will be false

--Unary Negation Operator is negate the operand which it preceds.
+!Unary Negation Operator is negate the operand which it preceds.

 ? and :Conditional (ternary) Operator is used to simulate if/else conditions.